tc39/proposal-thenable-curtailment/README.md

 I believe that this ultimately should be more optimizatiable than a straight up get, as all our regular optimizations will apply, and less prototypes will need traversal.

+## Potential Alternatives:

+It's possible we could choose to try to fix this for only WebIDL, by specifying the something about how resolving a WebIDL dictionary works.
+Personally I would start at the language tho.

 ## Prior Art & Related Work